 Specifically, the tool creates a target portfolio allocation that’s ideal for your financial situation.
 It then compares that target allocation to your current portfolio and makes general suggestions regarding your level of risk and potential for returns.

 Now, if you’re a beginner or have recently learned how to start investing on your own, this isn’t as overwhelming as it might sound.
 Essentially, the Investment Checkup Tool helps ensure that you have the proper amount of exposure and diversification in your investments.
 Here’s a quick look at what you might see:

 How We Use It: This is another valuable tool that we use on a semi-regular basis.
-As DIY investors, the suggestions offered about our ideal asset allocation mix are extremely helpful.
+As DIY investors, the suggestions about our asset allocation mix are extremely helpful.
 Before making any changes, we always compare Personal Capital’s suggestions with those provided by our brokerage account.
-When they are both telling us to rebalance our holdings in a certain manner (which is almost always the case), we go ahead and make the change.
+When they both tell us to rebalance our holdings in the same way (which is almost always the case), we go ahead and make the change.